BullshiArtist/HalluEditBench/README.md

 # Can Knowledge Editing Really Correct Hallucinations?

 - **Respository Oveview**: This repository contains the code, results and dataset for the paper **["Can Knowledge Editing Really Correct Hallucinations?"](https://github.com/link-omitted-during-review/hallucination)**
 - **TLDR**: Existing evaluations of knowledge editing often neglect the factual accuracy of LLMs before editing.
-To address this, HalluEdit offers a comprehensive and accurate benchmark for assessing knowledge editing and other hallucination mitigation methods.
+To address this, HalluEdit offers a comprehensive and faithful benchmark for assessing knowledge editing and other hallucination mitigation methods.
 <!-- - **Authors** :  -->